-Our Real Life Glam series is all about empowerment and inspiration.
+Our conversation series is all about empowerment and inspiration.
 And if there’s anybody who embodies that, it’s Dr. Nesochi Okeke-Igbokwe.
 Dr. Nesochi was one of the first people chosen as a Gates Millennium Scholar and has had extensive schooling to become the physician and health media personality that she is today.
 She’s been featured in outlets such as Vogue, Forbes, and CNBC Africa and we had the awesome opportunity to chat with her via email.
 Check out our interview with Dr. Nesochi Okeke-Igbokwe below.

 Daily Ellement: Let’s hop right into it!
 Tell us about your educational path to become the doctor you are today.